RhaineSoulforge/Atlas/README.md

 # Atlas
 Atlas Game Engine
-<br>Create by Jason A. Biddle of Madien's Kiss Studios
+<br>Created by Jason A. Biddle of Madien's Kiss Studios